youssefhossam29/doctor-booking-system/README.md

 - 🧑‍💼 **Admin-driven control** over doctors, patients, specializations, and appointments
 - ✅ **Custom request validation** and conflict checking for appointment logic
 - 🔁 **Automatic slot availability** updates on booking and cancellation
-- 🔒 **API authentication & authorization** powered by Laravel Sanctum
+- 🔒 **API authentication & authorization** powered by Laravel Sanctum and Policies
 - 📂 **Modular and clean controller structure** for scalability and testing

 The project offers a clear separation of responsibilities and is ideal for use in real medical platforms or educational systems needing robust booking features.